Configuration

 factory.setTaskExecutor(threadPoolTaskExecutor);

-If you have N queues, you can set the maximum number of workers as (maxPoolSize + queueCapacity - N).
+With N queues, a common rule of thumb for setting the maximum number of workers is (maxPoolSize + queueCapacity - N).

-The number of message pollers is determined by the sum of the following:
+The total number of message pollers is determined by the sum of:

 class RqueueConfiguration {